PrepareShips/D7.5_data_collected_for_the_FSA_and_environmental_impact_study/README.md

 The datasets are versioned through the inclusion of [`tags`](https://git-scm.com/docs/git-tag) in the repository adhering to the concept of [semantic versioning](https://semver.org/).

-### 2.2 Making data openly accesible
+### 2.2 Making data openly accessible
 All data part of this repository is openly available.
 It is made available as a git repository hosted on the well known development collaboration platform Github.
 The data may be accessed either directly through a browser or through any git client of choice.

 ### 2.3 Making data interoperable
-The datasets are stored in clear text using well-known and standardized formats (csv and JSON) making them, in essence, interoperable with most existing programming languages.
+The datasets are stored in clear text using well-known and standardized formats (csv and JSON) making them interoperable with most existing programming languages of today.

 ### 2.4 Increase data re-use (through clarifying licences)
 All data part of this repository is made available under the [Apache 2.0 license](./LICENSE)